 Northwest Oregon typically fares better when it comes to per capita personal income.
 Income includes rental income, dividends, interest, and transfer payments in addition to earnings.
 Total income is divided by the total population to get per capita income.
 These additions to earnings tend to level the playing field a bit between Oregon’s counties.

-Although all five of the counties had per capita incomes that were less than the statewide per capita income, all but Benton County had incomes closer to the statewide per capita income than their wages were to the statewide average wage.
-Said another way, average residents in Clatsop, Columbia, Lincoln, and Tillamook counties are more like the average state resident in income than in wages.
+Although all five of the counties had per capita incomes that were less than the statewide per capita income, all of the counties except Benton County had incomes that were closer to the statewide per capita income than their wages were to the statewide average wage.
+Said another way, average residents in the Clatsop, Columbia, Lincoln, and Tillamook counties are more like the average state resident in income than in wages.

-In rural counties, per capita personal income is relatively higher than the average wage because rural counties tend to have more working-age adults than children.
+In rural counties per capita income is relatively higher than wages because they tend to have more working-age adults than children – who usually don’t work.
 So even though jobs may not be high paying, if a higher percentage of the population is working or receiving retirement income then the average income per person will go up.
 This trend of increasing per capita income may change as baby boomers retire from the workforce and their grandchildren are born, but so far it is holding.

 Education and Earnings

 Many of the skills in demand by employers are acquired through education, an observation confirmed by data compiled by the U.S. Bureau of Labor Statistics.
 In general, the more education a person acquires the more skills they attain and less competition they have in the labor market.
 As the chart shows, someone with a bachelor’s degree earns more than twice as much on average as a person without a high school diploma.
-The large relative jumps in earnings occur in attaining a high school diploma (+37%) and a bachelor’s degree (+47%).
+The large relative jumps in earnings occur in attaining a high school diploma and by earning a bachelor’s degree.